Clare Boothe Luce: Writing career

 Another branch of Luce's literary career was that of war journalism.
 Europe in the Spring was the result of a four-month tour of Britain, Belgium, the Netherlands, Italy, and France in 1939–1940 as a correspondent for Life magazine.
 She described the widening battleground of World War II as "a world where men have decided to die together because they are unable to find a way to live together."
+In his review of Luce's "lively eyewitness report," Charles C. Clayton commended Luce for being "deadly earnest about the significance to America of what happened to Europe in the spring."

 In 1941, Luce and her husband toured China and reported on the status of the country and its war with Japan.
 Her profile of General Douglas MacArthur was on the cover of Life on December 8, 1941, the day after the Japanese attacked Pearl Harbor.
 After the United States entered the war, Luce toured military installations in Africa, India, China, and Burma, compiling a further series of reports for Life.
 She published interviews with General Harold Alexander, commander of British troops in the Middle East, Chiang Kai-shek, Jawaharlal Nehru, and General Stilwell, commander of American troops in the China-Burma-India theater.

 Being in the right place at the right time and easy access to key commanders made her an influential figure on both sides of the Atlantic.
 She endured bombing raids and other dangers in Europe and the Far East.
 She did not hesitate to criticize the unwarlike lifestyle of General Sir Claude Auchinleck's Middle East Command.
 One draft article for Life, noting that the general lived far from the Egyptian front in a houseboat, and mocking RAF pilots as "flying fairies", was discovered by British Customs when she passed through Trinidad in April 1942.
 It caused such Allied consternation that she briefly faced house arrest.
 Coincidentally or not, Auchinleck was fired a few months later by Winston Churchill.
 Her varied experiences in all the major war theaters qualified her for a seat the following year on the House Military Affairs Committee after she was elected to the United States House of Representatives in 1942.

 Luce never wrote an autobiography but willed her enormous archive of personal papers to the Library of Congress.